Orthacanthus: Teeth

 The larger teeth of Orthacanthus compressus and Orthacanthus texensis are differentiated by a more pronounced basal tubercle in O. compressus.
 The basal tubercle of a typical tooth file is on the apical button of the underlying tooth.
 The larger adult teeth of O. compressus have a wider rather than longer base, similar to O. texensis, and tend to have serrations on both carinae of each cusp, while the medial carinae of smaller adult teeth are not serrated.
 The juvenile teeth of O. compressus are longer than wide, have a thinner base, and lack serrations, similar to O. platypternus teeth.

 Orthacanthus platypternus from the Craddock Bonebed shark layer in Texas, USA, shows evidence of resorption, and the equivalent of an "enamel pearl."
-Some of the teeth specimens found at this location show evidence of resorption, which has not been previously observed in other faunas at the same location.
+Some of the teeth specimens found at this location show evidence of resorption, which has not been previously observed in other faunal members at the same location.
 Where the superjacent basal tubercle is expected to be resorbed if the teeth were to undergo resorption, the apical button is resorbed instead.